CS302 Lecture notes -- NP Completeness

 P = NP?

 It is a famous open question in theoretical computer science.
 Does its solution have practical worth?
-Maybe -- a lot of these problems pop up very naturally (doesn't Spellseeker from Lab B look a lot like Hamiltonian Path?), and if we could solve them in polynomial time rather than exponential, then that would be something!
+Maybe -- a lot of these problems pop up very naturally (Spellseeker from Lab B comes to mind...), and if we could solve them in polynomial time rather than exponential, then that would be something!